Cyclic- and helical-symmetry-adapted phonon formalism within density functional perturbation theory: Concluding remarks

 \section{Concluding remarks}

 In this work, we developed a first-principles framework for the calculation of phonons in nanostructures with cyclic and/or helical symmetry.
 In particular, we derived cyclic- and helical-symmetry-adapted representations for the dynamical matrix at arbitrary phonon wavevectors within a variationally formulated, symmetry-adapted DFPT framework.
 In addition, we derived the acoustic sum rules for cylindrical geometries, which include a rigid-body rotational mode in addition to the three translational modes.
 The resulting formalism was implemented within a high-order finite-difference discretization.
 Using carbon nanotubes as representative systems, we validated the accuracy of the framework through excellent agreement with periodic plane-wave results.
 We further applied the framework to compute the Young’s and shear moduli of carbon nanotubes, as well as the scaling laws governing the dependence of ring and radial breathing mode phonon frequencies on nanotube diameter.
 The elastic moduli were found to be in agreement with previous DFT and experimental results, while the phonon scaling laws showed qualitative agreement with previous atomistic simulations.
+Overall, the symmetry-adapted formalism enables a substantial reduction in computational cost for systems with cyclic and/or helical symmetry.
+For example, in the case of a (16,0) carbon nanotube, the symmetry-adapted formulation requires only 2 atoms in the fundamental domain, compared to 64 atoms under standard periodic boundary conditions.
+These advantages become even more pronounced for chiral nanotubes, with increasing diameter, and under applied twist, where the reduction in the number of atoms and the associated computational effort is significantly greater.

 The implementation of the cyclic- and helical-symmetry-adapted phonon formulation within the large-scale electronic structure code SPARC is expected to significantly reduce computational wall time and enable the study of larger systems, making it a promising direction for future development.
 Beyond methodological advances, the present framework enables systematic investigations of the effects of mechanical deformations, such as bending and twisting, on phonons and related properties of low-dimensional nanostructures.
 In addition, it provides a natural foundation for the study of electron--phonon interactions in these systems, thereby opening several compelling avenues for future research.